Which of the following characteristics is most commonly associate... | Study Prep in Pearson+

 1

-Step 1: Identify the genus Pseudomonas and recall its general characteristics.
-Pseudomonas species are known to be Gram-negative bacteria, which means they do not retain the crystal violet stain during Gram staining and appear pink/red under a microscope.
+Step 1: Understand the general characteristics of Staphylococcus aureus.
+It is a Gram-positive bacterium, which means it retains the crystal violet stain and appears purple under a microscope.

-Step 2: Understand the metabolic traits of Pseudomonas.
-They are aerobic organisms, meaning they require oxygen for growth, and they are oxidase-positive, indicating the presence of cytochrome c oxidase enzyme involved in the electron transport chain.
+Step 2: Recall that Staphylococcus aureus is catalase positive, meaning it produces the enzyme catalase that breaks down hydrogen peroxide into water and oxygen.
+Therefore, 'lack of catalase enzyme' is not a characteristic of S. aureus.

-Step 3: Recognize the morphology of Pseudomonas.
-They are rod-shaped (bacilli), which helps differentiate them from cocci (spherical bacteria).
+Step 3: Recognize that Staphylococcus aureus is coagulase positive.
+Coagulase is an enzyme that clots plasma, and this trait is commonly used to differentiate S. aureus from other Staphylococcus species.

 Watch next